enBloc-org/kindly/.github/TESTING.md

 If you create a new component or refactor an existing component you should make the relevant changes to a `.stories.tsx` file inside the `stories/` folder.

 ### Component Library and documentation
+You can learn more about how to structure your stories in the codebase from the [**official documentation 📚**](https://storybook.js.org/docs/writing-stories#where-to-put-stories)

 In order to build the best possible Developer Experience keep the component library organized by feature, as shown in the example below:
 ![Storybook component library structure](./documentation_images/storybook_component_library.png)

 ### Component interactions in Storybook
+You can learn more about writing tests within the `play` block of your stories by reading the [**official documentation 📚**](https://storybook.js.org/docs/writing-stories/play-function#writing-stories-with-the-play-function)

 All component stories should include tests for any basic functionality provided by the component.
 All `interactions` tests should be passing in Storybook after any changes to our components.